Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model

 \section{Summary}

-In conclusion, the doping and hopping dependencies of the dynamical structure factor in 2D attractive Fermi-Hubbard model are studied based on RPA theory.
-First, the area of the molecular excitation peak at ${\bf q}=[\pi,\pi]$ scales with the square of the pairing gap under a certain doping, which potentially indicates a new method to measure the pairing gap qualitatively.
-Second, a characteristic peak in the atomic excitation band is split into two branches when the system is away from the half-filling, and the gap between them increase for a large doping.
-Third, the sound speed at given doping is suppressed by a large interaction strength.
+In conclusion, the doping and hopping dependencies of the dynamical structure factor in the 2D attractive Fermi-Hubbard model were studied within RPA theory.
+Two collective modes emerge: the phonon mode at small transferred momenta and the roton mode at transferred momentum ${\bf q}=[\pi,\pi]$ regime.
+The roton mode corresponds to Cooper pair molecular excitations.
+First, the molecular excitation peak area at ${\bf q}=[\pi,\pi]$ scales with the square of the pairing gap at fixed doping.
+This motivates a universal the pairing gap measurement strategy, being applicable to 2D/3D and SOC optical lattices.
+While this result is obtained from the weak coupling to the intermediate coupling regime within the RPA, we conjecture that it is always valid even in strong interactions.
+Because this strategy does not depend on dimension and SOC interaction.
+And the relation between the roton mode the pairing gap is also confirm by both Zhang's theory and Dyke{\it et al.}'s Bragg experiments.
+It is also essential to verify this strategy beyond the RPA.
+Second, the atomic excitation peak splits into two branches when the system is away from half-filling, and the splitting magnitude increases with increasing doping.
+Third, the sound speed at a given doping is suppressed by interaction strength and governed by the squared Fermi velocity.